ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 ### Correlation

 A correlation coefficient is a quantitative measure of the strength of association between two variables.
 Several coefficients have been defined, but the most common is Pearson's correlation coefficient.
 As we will see, the validity of a Pearson coefficient is based on several assumptions that are not typically observed in the real world.
-In these instances, two common alternatives are Spearman's Rank-Order coefficient and Kendall's tau coefficient [^3].
+In these instances, two common alternatives are Spearman's Rank-Order[^1] coefficient and Kendall's tau coefficient.

 Below, we will examine relationships visually, check assumptions, and if all holds, we will determine magnitude of correlation using these coefficients.
 Each one has certain advantages and disadvantages in terms of application, but all three use the same (-1, 1) scale.